-• What is pulmonary hypertension?
+What is pulmonary hypertension?
 3

-• What are the symptoms of PH?
+What are the symptoms of PH?
 4

-• What causes PH?
+What causes PH?
+4

+How is PH diagnosed?
 5

-• How is PH diagnosed?
-5

-• What are the treatments available?
+What are the treatments available?
 6

-• What to expect during your consultation and hospital visits 8
+What to expect during your consultation and hospital visits 7

-• Our team 9
+Our team 8

-• Shared care 11

-• Useful contacts 12
+Useful contacts 9

-• More information 13
+PALS (patient advice and liaison service) 10

 This leaflet provides you with information about pulmonary hypertension.
-It does not replace the need for personal advice from a qualified health professional.
+It does not replace the need for personal advice from a healthcare professional.
 Please ask us if you have any questions.
 You have been referred to Royal Brompton Hospital's pulmonary hypertension service as your doctor thinks there is a possibility that you may have pulmonary hypertension.
 You need to have some tests in order to confirm if this is the case.